Video Games

 Gameplay

 A deck-building roguelike game in which each encounter takes place on an isometric grid and the goal is to explore a certain percentage of the area in order to find your way out of the mansion.
 Each level has procedural hazards that you must overcome on your way towards the exit.
-The main mechanical difference between this game and most other conventional deck-building games is that instead of adding and removing cards from their deck, the player maintains the same number of cards in their deck and instead adds and removes effects from cards themselves.
+The main mechanical difference between this game and most other conventional deck-building games is that instead of adding and removing cards from their deck, the player maintains the same number of cards in their deck and instead adds and removes components from cards themselves.

 Screenshots